InnerSourceCommons/innersourcecommons.org/content/fr/about/board/_index.md

 {{< board-member name="Danese Cooper" image="/images/about/Danese_Cooper.jpg" >}}
 Danese Cooper is the founder of InnerSource Commons.
 She is a long term open source advocate, having previously served as the of head of open source software at PayPal, CTO of the Wikimedia Foundation, chief open source evangelist for Sun, and senior director of open source strategies for Intel.
 Danese was also the inaugural chairperson of the Node.js Foundation.
 She concentrates on creating healthy open source communities and has served on the boards of Drupal Association, the Open Source Initiative, the Open Source Hardware Association, and she’s advised Mozilla and the Apache Software Foundation.
 Danese also runs a successful open source consultancy that counts the Bill & Melinda Gates Foundation, the SETI Institute, Harris, and Numenta as clients.
 She’s been known to knit through meetings.
 {{< /board-member >}}

+{{< board-member name="Isabel Drost-Fromm" image="/images/about/Isabel_Drost-Fromm.jpeg" style="section-first" >}}
+Isabel Drost-Fromm is Open Source Strategist at Europace AG Germany.
+She`s a member of the Apache Software Foundation, co-founder of Apache Mahout and mentored several incubating projects.
+Isabel is interested in all things FOSS, search and text mining with a decent machine learning background.
+True to the nature of people living in Berlin she loves having friends fly in for a brief visit - as a result she co-founded and is still one of the creative heads behind Berlin Buzzwords, a tech conference on all things search, scale and storage.
+{{< /board-member >}}

 {{< board-member name="Jacob Green" image="/images/about/Jacob_Green.jpg" >}}